 LawWare also includes a Client relationship management module.
 This should be the next place you look.
 You can use it as a method of contacting clients and prospects on a regular basis.
 In addition, you can use it to fine tune your marketing to specific groups of clients which then allows you to sell effectively and efficiently to them.

 These three starting points are commonly known as the “lowest hanging fruit”.
 It is far easier to sell to existing clients than it is to convince new ones to come on-board.
 Once you get past this point, you are into areas such as networking, third-party referrals and just plain old new business development.
 Allow your team to cut their teeth on the low hanging fruit first.
 This will give them the confidence to move onto tougher prospects.
+Selling for law firms is a cultural development process.

 Many firms need a cultural shot in the arm to get the sales ethic going.
 This should come from the top.
 Think about your criteria for elevating a fee earner to a partner.
 Excellent fee earning stats are one thing, but is the business brought in by the fee earner?
 Partnership criteria should include both elements.